Kovaleski-Research-Lab/single_pillar_sim/README.md

 ```
 git clone {url to your forked repository}
 ```
-Once the repository is cloned open the file, `single_pillar_sim/configs.yaml`, in an editor and set the following parameters:
+Once the repository is cloned, open the file, `single_pillar_sim/configs.yaml`, in an editor and set the following parameters:

     - animate : 0
     - resolution : 20